las-nsc/Net.Xmpp/Readme.md

 	}

-Please see the [documentation](http://smiley22.github.com/S22.Xmpp/Documentation/) for a getting started guide, examples and details on using the classes and methods exposed by the S22.Xmpp assembly.
+Please see the [documentation](http://smiley22.github.com/S22.Xmpp/Documentation/) for a getting started guide, examples and details on using the classes and methods exposed by the Net.Xmpp assembly.

 ### Credits